 What Is It?

-Viral Hemorrhagic Septicemia (VHS) is a deadly fish virus and aquatic invasive species that attacks and weakens the blood vessels of fish.
+Viral Hemorrhagic Septicemia Virus (VHSV) is an invasive wildlife disease and a deadly fish virus that attacks and weakens fish blood vessels.
 Broken blood vessels and severe blood loss ultimately cause death.
-It afflicts more than 50 species of freshwater and marine fish in several parts of the northern hemisphere.
-Scientists are not sure how the virus arrived.
-It may have come in with migrating fish, or may have hitchhiked in ballast water from ships.
-VHS was first found in European freshwater trout in the late 1930s and continues to cause epidemics in European trout farms.
-It appeared on the West Coast in 1988 in marine trout and salmon.
+It affects more than fifty species of freshwater and marine fish in several parts of the northern hemisphere.
+Scientists are not certain how the virus arrived.
+Migrating fish may have introduced it or it may have hitchhiked in the water used to stabilize ships.
+The virus was first found in European freshwater trout in the late 1930s.
+It continues to cause epidemics in European trout farms.
+The virus appeared on the West Coast in 1988, infecting native marine trout and salmon.

 Is It Here Yet?

 Yes.
-There have been sporadic outbreaks in isolated freshwater areas, usually from hatchery fish.
-Presently the VHS Virus IVb is found only in freshwater, but it may be viable in saltwater.
-The VHS Virus IVa is in marine waters from Alaska to southern California.
+There have been occasional outbreaks in isolated freshwater areas, usually affecting hatchery fish.
+There are many different subtypes.
+The IVa subtype is found in marine waters from Alaska to southern California.
+The IVb subtype is found only in freshwater, but it may survive in saltwater.

 Why Should I Care?

-The virus is highly contagious and has the potential to infect as many as 42 species of fish, including salmon species and all major sport fish in the state.
+The virus is highly contagious and has the potential to infect many species of fish, including salmon species and all major sport fish in the state.

 How Can We Stop It?

-The Washington Department of Fish and Wildlife has instituted rigorous controls to keep the virus out of the state and private hatcheries.
-Additionally, the agency’s recreational watercraft management plan monitors for the virus as part of the efforts against zebra and quagga mussels.
+The Washington Department of Fish and Wildlife has strict measures in place to prevent the virus from reaching state and private hatcheries.
+Additionally, the agency’s recreational watercraft management plan includes monitoring for the virus as part of ongoing invasive mussel efforts.
 Agencies in the United States and Canada have placed restrictions on the movement of fish or fish products that could spread the virus to regions outside of the currently known geographic range.

 What Are Its Characteristics?

-- Infected fish show hemorrhaging on the skin.
+• Infected fish show bloody areas (hemorrhaging) on the skin.

-- Internal examination reveals swollen and broken blood vessels and congestion of the internal organs.
+• Internal examination reveals swollen and broken blood vessels.